Arriving on Official Move In Days

 - 1Ls – August 25, 2014, 9:30am-4:30pm

 Information can be found on the JD Orientation web site.
-This will be available in early August.
+This will be updated in early August.

-On August 8th, August 19th, and August 30th, 20-minute unloading parking spaces have been reserved along Everett Street for Gropius residents, as well as Massachusetts Avenue for North Hall and Hastings Hall.
+On official move in dates, 20-minute unloading parking spaces have been reserved along Everett Street for Gropius residents, as well as Massachusetts Avenue for North Hall and Hastings Hall.
 Hastings Hall also has a driveway in its courtyard that will be accessible for unloading and North has a small turnaround.
 With so many students scheduled to move in that day, we ask that residents park for no longer than 20 minutes to ensure that all residents are able to access the reserved spots to unload their vehicles.

 If parking is needed for longer than 20 minutes, you should purchase a half day or full day pass to the 10 Everett St parking garage, which is located under the new WCC building on the HLS campus.
 This is the closest and cheapest parking option.
 A full day’s pass is $13, but passes MUST be purchased in advance.
 You can purchase a parking pass here:

 If you do not purchase a pass in advance, there are a number of parking garages in Harvard Square that can be used for an hourly rate: